 From that point on it is in the capable hands of the carrier, and the wait depends on your distance from our warehouse.
 We’re in Terre Haute, Indiana.
 Being smack-dab in the middle of the U.S. helps to keep the wait times down for you folks in New England and on the West Coast.
 If you’re really close to us, it might arrive in a day or two.

 Parts and supplies ship the quickest and typically arrive in 1, 2, or 3 business days.
 See delivery maps from USPS and FedEx.
 Our zip code is 47807.
 Freight and flatbed shipments typically take 3-7 business days.

 What are my options for freight shipping?

-Want it delivered to your door?
-We can do that.
+Our shippers deliver straight to your door.
 Unless you live in a remote area inaccessible by a freight truck (and we know some of you do), the freight company will drive your purchase to your location.
 The truck will have a platform that extends out from the back of the trailer, and the driver will bring the crate out to the platform and lower it to the ground.
 They’ll work with you to figure out the best place to drop it.

 Be sure that your lift has adequate capacity for the load!
 You can find the machine weight on each product page.
 Add 100 lbs for the weight of the crate, just to be safe.

 What is the cost for parcel shipping?